GarimaPaudel/GarimaPaudel/README.md

 - 🌱 I'm currently learning and growing in the field of data science.
 - 👀 I’m interested in Web Development, Data Science and learning new skills.
 - 🎓 Pursuing my Bachelors of Computer Engineering from United Technical College, affiliated to Pokhara University.
--  💼 Open to collaboration and learning new skills.
+-  💼 Open to collaboration.

 ## Connect with Me